Vyzarix/huggy-gomboc/docs/learning-notes.md

 Battery tests should only come later.

   Important rules:

 do not short 18650 batteries
-do not power servos directly from ESP8266 pins use buck converter for stable voltage use common GND separate logic power and servo/motor power when needed ask for help in the robotics lab before battery + servo tests Existing Robot Kit Learning
+do not power servos directly from ESP8266 pins use buck converter for stable voltage use common GND separate logic power and servo/motor power when needed ask for help from others before battery + servo tests Existing Robot Kit Learning

 The existing AliExpress ESP8266 robot kit is a learning platform.

   Things to study:

 motor control code
 obstacle avoidance code